slieb74/ds-prob-permutations-lab-nyc-career-ds-062518/README.md

 setlist = 10*9*8*7*6*5*4*3*2*1
 ```

-You woulnd't want to repeat this for 25 songs...
-Let's create a funstion for this!
+You wouldn't want to repeat this for 25 songs...
+Let's create a function for this!

 What you'll do below is: